loafcheck/LeetCode/1119-remove-vowels-from-a-string/NOTES.md

-1.we have to make given string s into an array
+1. we have to make given string s into an array
-2.we need to use Regex (Regular Expressions) to check whether if the given string contains [aeiou] 3.go through the loop of the string
+2. we need to use Regex (Regular Expressions) to check whether if the given string contains [aeiou]
+3. go through the loop of the string
-4.match and compare to see if there is a vowel in the given array 5.return new string without the vowel.
+4. match and compare to see if there is a vowel in the given array
+5. return new string without the vowel.

 [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match)